on October 30, 2019 (last modified on May 19, 2022) • 21 minute read

 “My favorite way to get customer research is to send out an email survey,” James Pollard of The Advisor Coach said.
 “I keep it short (about five or six questions) and only ask them the questions that will have the biggest impact on my business.”

-Based on the marketers we spoke with, there are more and varied benefits to this type of customer research than you may expect.
+Based on the marketers we spoke with, there are more benefits to this type of research to learn the voice of customer than you may expect.

 “When you really pay attention to the way that people share information with you,” Amber Vilhauer of NGNG Enterprises said, “you’ll notice your audience using specific verbiage and wording that you can bake into your website.
 Often times the way that you would describe your services is very different than the way that a customer or prospect would describe those services.”

 “Ultimately, people want good products that will serve them well,” Mr. SR of Semi-Retire Plan explained, “so they do have an interest in giving you helpful information to improve your —especially if they’re an existing customer who already has an affinity for your brand.”

 That said, marketing consultant Farheen Gill suggests giving customers a little added incentive.
 “Include them in the last phase of your welcome email journeys, but also offer giveaways for other surveys you need to run throughout the year (i.e. ‘Respond today to be entered into a drawing for a $50 gift card’).”